 We ignite opportunity by setting the world in motion.

 To get an Uber, you need a smartphone with a GPS system, internet, and the Uber app installed.
 Then, in the app, you will enter your destination and the platform will locate an available driver, based on the location of both.
 As soon as you get in the car, the driver will take you to your chosen destination, using the navigation system of the app itself.

 There are different categories of vehicles in the app, depending on the city in which you are going to use it.
 There are some differences in the rates for each category, accordingly.

-The value of the race is calculated by an Uber algorithm, considering distance traveled, elapsed time and fuel used.
+The value of the race is calculated by an Uber algorithm, considering the distance traveled, elapsed time, and the fuel used.
 There are also different payment methods, depending on the location where you use the app.

 Besides, there is a rating system, which is an important feature of Uber.
 The rider evaluates the driver and the driver also evaluates the passenger.
 Thus, everyone can check each other’s degree of confidence before accepting a ride.

 Uber’s biggest advantage for users is convenience.
 To begin with, the app is user-friendly and is rarely down.

 Today, practically everyone in urban areas has a cell phone, mostly with the internet, so the majority of the population can ask for a car without having to walk even a step from wherever they are.

 And, when making the request, users receive plenty of information about the driver and the car, such as license plate, name, photo, time of service, and grade within the ranking system.